 No one seemed strongly opposed to posting, but a number did suggest that it might be better to only put some stuff on the private forums.
 The most common reason was concern that flagrant disregard for stuff like ride-sharing might reflect badly on the flying community.

 The majority felt that I should keep posting for number of reasons

 I don't think the issue is black and white.
 I can't expect to please everyone, but will strive to avoid division in our community.
-I know some of the pilots well that prefer private posting and I value their input.
+Some of the pilots that I know well indicated they prefer private posting and I value their input.
 On the flip side, posting to private sites does have some negatives.
 It makes it harder for non-pilots like friends and family to follow along.

 So...
 I'm going to try a compromise middle option.
 I'll post my flight articles on other sites like Paraglide.net, and post a link to those articles where appropriate.
 I'll strive to avoid references to logistics that would suggest disregard for social distancing.
 For stuff like meet times or other logistics, I'll look at the private groups that have been suggested.
 I haven't joined any private groups yet, but I did do a short how to Telegram YouTube tutorial last night and will figure it out soon.
 I do think that some stuff is important for safety and peace of mind.
 I think it is appropriate to publicly post when I have landed so friends and family are updated, and if I have logistics covered I'll publicly post that also for the same reasons, but I don't need to include the details.
 If there are logistic details I'll post them to private groups that are not visible to the general public.

 In my typical engineering way, I listed the responses in a spreadsheet, but as noted previously, it's not black and white

 I'll try to find time to reply to the commenters individually in the next week or so, but I often overload myself with more projects than I have time for, and occasionally my focus gets diverted by the weather, so...

 I want to thank everyone who responded, particularly those that might have issue with my actions.
 I value your input.